shardeum/explorer-server/DistributorUpgrade.md

 When the RPCServer gets the "log_found" data, it inspects the addresses in the data and then forwards the data to any subscribers that have a filter that matches this data.

+## Sequence diagram for new design.
+The Distributor is added and data now flows all the way through
 ```mermaid
 sequenceDiagram
     participant DappClientWS